 The After School Enrichment Program is currently offered at 85 elementary schools, 14 middle schools, and six Pre-K centers throughout the district.
 ASEP operates 58 Before School programs and serve 1,987 students per week in Before School and 5,339 students in the After School Programs.
-ASEP operates on an Enterprise Budget.
+ASEP operates as an Enterprise Fund.

-The 2019-20 proposed budget includes a \$7 program price increase for the Before School and After School programs.
+The 2019-20 adopted budget includes a \$7 program price increase for the Before School and After School programs.
 The price for each program varies depending on the end of day bell schedule: